Robin harmonic measure with a variable permeability parameter: Set up and Poincar e inequalities

-Throughout the present work $\Omega$ will be a bounded open set in $\R^n$ that satisfies (H1) and (H2), $\partial\Omega$ will satisfy (H3) for some $n-2<d<n$, and we will fix a measure $\sigma$ that satisfies \eqref{eqn:ahlf}.
-The geometric constants of the pair $(\Omega,\sigma)$ are the constants $M$, $d$ and $n$ appearing in (H1), (H2) and (H3).
+Throughout the present work, $\Omega$ will be a bounded open set in $\mathbb{R}^n$ that satisfies (H1) and (H2), $\partial \Omega$ will satisfy (H3) for some $n-2 < d < n$, and we fix a measure $\sigma$ satisfying \eqref{eqn:ahlf}.
+The geometric constants of the pair $(\Omega,\sigma)$ are the constants $M$, $d$, and $n$ appearing in (H1), (H2), and (H3).